ARM-software/SCP-firmware/unit_test/user_guide.md

 }

 ```
-As you can see above, few extra lines been added in the code above
+As you can see above, few extra lines been added in the code.
 The important line here, is the inclusion of module source code
 in the unit test source file.

 ```
-#include <module/scmi/mod_scmi.c>
+#include UNIT_TEST_SRC // equivalent to #include <module/scmi/mod_scmi.c>
 ```

 This is necessary because we would like to bring various global objects